18F/technology-budgeting/handbook.md

 We work for [18F](https://18f.gov/), part of the Technology Transformation Services team at the [General Services Administration](https://www.gsa.gov/) (GSA).
 Collectively, the three of us have many years of experience in government procurement, software development, and state-level elective office.

-In work funded by GSA’s [10x](https://10x.gsa.gov/), we spent a year meeting with state legislators, legislative fiscal staff, state budget officers, contracting officers, and gubernatorial policy advisors.
+In work funded by GSA’s [10x](https://10x.gsa.gov/), we spent a year exploring how to drive down the cost of federal technology grants to states while simultaneously improving outcomes.
+Federal grants provide 31% of state budgets, and as a major investor in major state software systems, the federal government is keenly interested in ensuring a good return on that investment.<sup id="reference-3"><a href="#footnote-3">3</a></sup> To accomplish that, we met with state legislators, legislative fiscal staff, state budget officers, contracting officers, and gubernatorial policy advisors.
 This handbook came of learning from and teaching hundreds of people from dozens of states.
 We’re grateful to the many people who contributed their time and knowledge throughout that process.

 ## Basic principles of modern software design

 A technology project’s odds of success improve when the "non-technical" government leaders who fund and oversee it understand six basics concepts of modern software development: **user-centered design**, **agile software development**, **DevOps**, **building with loosely coupled parts**, **modular contracting**, and **product ownership**.
 You don’t have to be a technologist to understand these general concepts.
-Once you grasp them, it’ll feel like you’ve gained a new super power, allowing you to spot the BS and cut through the jargon and technical detail, and stay focused on the basics of successfully guiding any software project.
+Once you grasp them, it’ll feel like you’ve gained a new super power, allowing you to cut through the jargon and technical detail, and stay focused on the basics of successfully guiding any software project.

 ### User-centered design